 Disney’s Hollywood Studios is the Star Wars characters headquarters.
 Chewbacca, Kylo Ren, and BB-8 meet guests inside Star Wars Launch Bay, while Stormtroopers (when not busy with the March of the First Order) roam Animation Courtyard.
 Star Wars character watching takes on a whole different level during the Star Wars: A Galaxy Far, Far Away show, taking place several times at Center Stage in front of the Chinese Theater.
 It is the largest assembly of Star Wars heroes and villains and is not to be missed.

-Buzz, Woody, and the Green Army Men can be found at Pixar Place.
+Buzz, Woody, and the Green Army Men can be found at Pixar Place and after June 30th will move to Toy Story Land.
 Little tykes will enjoy meeting Disney Channel characters such as Sofia the First, Doc McStuffins, and Jake from Jake and the Never Land Pirates.
 New in 2017 is the meet-and-greet with Star-Lord and Baby Groot.
 The Guardians of the Galaxy characters appear inside the Walt Disney Preview Center, formally known as One Man’s Dream.

 The Animal Kingdom is the only place where guests can meet Pocahontas.
-Jungle book characters King Louie, Baloo, and Tarzan, as well as Flik, and Russel all made the Animal Kingdom their home.
+Jungle book characters King Louie, Baloo, as well as Flik, and Russel all made the Animal Kingdom their home.

 Character Meals are Great for Character Watching